c-mart/dontmoderateme/planning.md

 - Fix backup log file creation
-- Get Gmail to not mark my messages as spam, use TLS and dkim

 Testing options:
 - Continue trying to get pytest to work on my own. probably have trouble with application context and request context